How to Break Up With Someone

-Pay close attention to the patterns of communication in your relationship, especially whether or not your partner respects you.
+Another thing you can do is pay close attention to the patterns of communication in your relationship, especially whether your partner respects you.
 "If there is a lack of love or respect, it is usually a sign for couples to be curious about breaking up," Dr. Casey says.
 "An example of this may be if couples call each other hurtful or negative things without acknowledgment that this may be hurtful or harmful, like a lack of apologies."

-Another sign you should break up with your partner is if your safety is at risk in any way.
-"If there is any kind of risk to health, wellbeing, or life, or, if it's a destructive relationship," Lisa Bahar, MA, CCJP, LMFT, LPCC, of Lisa Bahar Marriage and Family Therapy tells POPSUGAR of indicators for a break up.
+You should also consider breaking up with your partner if your safety is at risk in any way.
+"If there is any kind of risk to health, well-being, or life, or if it's a destructive relationship," Lisa Bahar, LMFT, owner of Lisa Bahar Marriage and Family Therapy, tells POPSUGAR.
+For example, if you notice your partner gaslights you, tries to control where and with whom you spend your time, or seems to make you feel drained and empty after spending time with them, this could be a sign it's time to initiate a breakup.
 "When it's destructive, some adjustments deserve to be made."

 Signs You Should Not Break Up

 If you're struggling with whether to break up, that's completely normal.
 Unfortunately, though, there are really no clear and concrete signs that will provide you clarity on if you shouldn't break up with your partner.
 That said, "if there's love, a willingness to lean in and fix things, and you see a future with each other," then these could be good signs there's hope in the relationship, Dr. Casey says.
 In some cases, all you may need to do is attend couples therapy, as seeking out professional help could help you better communicate with your partner or process disagreements together.